Backpacker hostels – Different types.

-Are most common amongst younger and first time backpackers and are great to make friends instantly.
+Are most common amongst younger, gap year and first-time backpackers and are great to make friends instantly.
 Party hostels normally come with a bar either internally or close by.
 If they don’t have a bar they will organize regular nights out to other backpacker bars.
-If you’re looking to have and good time, you’re open-minded and don’t mind the noise then this is the hostel type for you.
-Party hostels are where the rules are thrown out of the window, anything goes – Non-stop drinking, partying, drugs, sex, it all goes on, so if you’re easily offended a party hostel might not be for you.
+If you’re looking to have and a good time, you’re open-minded and don’t mind the noise then this is the hostel type for you.
+Party hostels are also where the rules are thrown out of the window; anything goes! – Non-stop drinking, partying, drugs, sex, it all goes on, so if you’re easily offended a party hostel might not be for you.

 When I started traveling, party hostels were my choice of hostel, my very first hostel even turned into my home for quite some time due to the amazing people I met, the infectious atmosphere we created and of course the non-stop partying.

-Just like with some hotels you will also find hostel chains around the world or in certain regions of the world.
+Just like with hotels, you will also find hostel chains around the world or certain regions of the world.
 Staying in these types of hostels have both advantages and disadvantages.
-On the plus side staying in hostels apart of a chain you can get discount and loyalty cards so if you stay with the same company you can get cheaper rent in some places.
-A disadvantage to this, and this is just from my experience.
+On the plus side staying hostel chains normally offer loyalty cards and offers to stay in their other hostels and in turn get offered rooms at a cheaper rate.
+A disadvantage to hostel chains is sometimes they can be like hotels, guests come and go and they can be hard to make friends in or even feel any comfort.
 Y.H.A And Base hostels are amongst the biggest hostel chains in the world.

-Smaller hostels offer that feel of a home and are known as ‘home away from home’ hostels.
-They are normally owned and ran by family, it’s not uncommon for pets in this type of hostel.
-With smaller hostels it’s also easier to get to know other guests on a more personal level.
-In smaller hostels you’re more likely to come across long-termers too (people who stopped traveling for one reason or another and seem to just live there.)
+Smaller hostels offer that feeling of a home and are known as ‘home away from home’ hostels.
+They are normally owned and ran by a family, it’s not uncommon for pets in this type of hostel.
+With smaller hostels, it’s also easier to get to know other guests on a more personal level.
+In smaller hostels, you’re more likely to come across long-termers too (people who stopped traveling for one reason or another and seem to just live there.)

-While not quite as crazy as in party hostels people still like to have a good time sometimes.
-You might find people just hanging around during the day, socializing, drinking or smoking, playing computer games while others are out on tours and excursions.
-You’re also likely to find its guests treating the place like their house rather than a hostel.
+While not quite as crazy as party hostels people still like to have a good time sometimes.
+You’re likely to find people just hanging around during the day, socializing, drinking, smoking, or playing computer games while others are out on tours and excursions.
+You’re also likely to find guests treating the place more like their house rather than a hostel.

 These are the types of hostels I choose now, the longer I’ve traveled (and the older I got) I moved away from party hostels and much prefer to stay in smaller ones.
 Not only are they more homelike but it’s like staying in a shared house rather than a hostel.

-If you would prefer this type of hostel you should look for hostels with a maximum of 25 beds but the smaller the cosier it will be.
+If you would prefer this type of hostel you should look for hostels with a maximum of 25 beds but the smaller the cozier it will be.

 Guests of this type of hostel are more likely travelers who just want a bed for the night, travelers who are just passing by.
 Or travelers who are up at the crack of dawn to go on an excursion or tour and will only be returning at night to sleep.

-I wont lie, when there have been certain times over the years where I didn’t want to be sociable, I wanted to be alone, or if I was only staying for a couple of nights.
+I won’t lie, there have been certain times over the years where I didn’t want to be sociable, I wanted to be alone, or I was only staying for a couple of nights.
 I would look for these types of hostels and just be able to keep to myself.

 Boutique/ Luxury hostels:

-Believe it or not, hostels are not just reserved for people who are on a tight budget.
+Believe it or not, there are actually luxury hostels available too.
 Luxury and boutique hostels exist for those who want to splurge out.
-Although they keep the same premises and principles of a hostel they will be in a much more luxurious settings.
+Although they keep the same premises and principles of a hostel they will be in a much more luxurious setting.